 The plan form of the new building is based on a simple arrangement of spaces: six double-height, top-lit studio spaces are arranged, in series, of a wide (2.6m) central corridor space, which also serves a row of side-lit studio spaces; a galleried mezzanine floor overlooking the double-height studios provides access to an upper level of smaller top-lit studios.
 The specially profiled roof allows much-needed north light to be achieved throughout without direct glare from the sun, providing ideal studio conditions for painting.

-The organization of the studios around a generous corridor is a traditional art school arrangement and echoes the typology of the Royal Academy and V&A. This device provides both a social space and temporary exhibition venue, where everyone moves through the work of other students, past and present.
+The organization of the studios around a generous corridor is a traditional art school arrangement and echoes the typology of the Royal Academy and V&A. This device provides both a social space and a temporary exhibition venue, where everyone moves through the work of other students past and present.

-Except for a few cellular offices and the tutorial room, there are no internal doors in the building and all spaces interconnect in one large compartment served by the central corridor and gallery.
-It is, therefore, possible to “to move freely from space to space and see paintings, drawings and art objects being worked on, the sights, smells and sounds of a dynamic working environment.
+Except for a few cellular glass office partitions and the tutorial room, there are no internal doors in the building, and all spaces interconnect in one large compartment served by the central corridor and gallery.
+It is, therefore, possible “to move freely from space to space and see paintings, drawings and art objects being worked on, the sights, smells, and sounds of a dynamic working environment.”